xihan-qin/GGAT-GatedFusion/README.md

 - For users who only want to **verify that the code runs correctly** or to **inspect the model design**, the number of epochs can be reduced (e.g., `epochs = 1`), in which case the notebook will finish within a few minutes.
-- Full-length training is only required to **reproduce the reported performance**.

 #### GGAT single-channel framework
 ![fig1](https://github.com/xihan-qin/GGAT-GatedFusion/blob/master/figs/GGAT%20channel.png)